irmen/Pyro5/docs/source/tipstricks.rst

 and it will in fact try to determine the correct ip address of the interface that a client needs to use to contact the name server on.
 So while you cannot run Pyro daemons on 0.0.0.0 (to respond to requests from all possible interfaces), sometimes it is possible to run only the name server on 0.0.0.0.
-The success ratio of all this depends heavily on your network setup.
+Success of this depends on your particular network setup.

 .. index:: wire protocol version